ghc/ghc/docs/users_guide/using-warnings.rst

        single: matches, unused

     Report all unused variables which arise from pattern matches, including patterns consisting of a single variable.
+This includes unused type variables in type family instances.
 For instance ``f x y = []`` would report ``x`` and ``y`` as unused.
 The warning is suppressed if the variable name begins with an underscore, thus: